-The Huntercombe Recovery Group in Slough will be holding another AA and Al-Anon shared platform meeting on Sunday, February 11th at their usual time of 7:30 pm.
-Refreshments will be available from 7:00 pm.
-Everyone welcome.
+The Huntercombe Recovery Group in Slough will be holding another AA Al-Anon shared platform meeting on Sunday, February 10th at their usual time of 7:30 pm.
+See this post for more details.

 In this month’s Discover AA post we turn to a small piece of literature that we can find in almost every AA meeting – the Just for Today card.

 One Week Venue Change Northend Women’s Meeting Wednesday 7:30pm will be at Skirmett Village hall located in the centre of the village of Skirmett at RG9 6TD for one week only, Wednesday 9th January 2019.

 In this month’s Discover AA post we take a look at Bill’s 1962 Grapevine article This Matter of Fear.